 What an unpleasant feeling of conforming to some imagined expectation!
-Does anyone really care what I do with my own yarn?
+Does anyone care what I do with my own yarn?
 Nope.
 Nobody does.
 It’s just my imagination, like many of the non-existent external pressures that I allowed to dictate my behavior over the years.

-Back to the yarn.
+Back to yarn.

-I pulled it apart!
-And now there’s a pile of great scraps, again.
+I pulled it apart, and now there’s a pile of great scraps, again.

 I started making basic granny squares, those charming little motifs of extreme simplicity and ultimate soothe.
 Zero thought required.
-It serves the same purpose as adult coloring, which has become so fashionable these days, except the coloring takes shape and becomes something useful.
+It serves the same purpose as adult coloring, which has become so fashionable these days, except the crochet takes shape and becomes something useful.